Audax117/Audax117/README.md

 # About Me

 Doctor in Bioengieering currently based in Ancona (The Marches, Italy).

 "Simple is better than complex.
 Complex is better than complicated"

+Ex Rugby player, now obsessed with Beach Volleyball 😎

 Certifications:
 - Cambridge English B2 FCE (2017)

-I have a good understading of:
+I have a good understanding of:
   - Python
   - MATLAB
   - SQL

-I'm familiar with the basiscs of:
+I'm familiar with the basics of:
   - C
   - C ++
   - HTML